theMINAD/Test-Proxy-System.IO.Pipelines/README.md

 # Test-Proxy-System.IO.Pipelines C#
-A simple delimiter based Proxy made by using System.IO.Pipelines and async sockets.
+A simple sample of delimiter based Proxy made by using System.IO.Pipelines and async sockets.